NEOCompToronto/NEOCompetition/NEOT - White Paper.md

-### 1.0 IoT Background
+### 1.1 IoT Background

 The Internet of Things or IoT for short has recently gained much traction due to its potential for transforming business applications and everyday life.
-IoT can be defined as a network of computationally intelligent physical objects that are capable of connecting to the Internet, sensing real-world events or environments, reacting to those events, collecting relevant data, and communicating it over the Internet.
-This simple definition has huge implications and has led to exciting concepts, such as wearable's, smart homes, smart grids, smart connected cars, and smart cities, that are all based on this basic concept of an IoT device.

 Sensing, reacting, collecting, and communicating are four functions that come to light as being performed by an IoT device which are performed by using various components on the IoT device.

 Generally, a five layer model can be used to describe IoT, which contains a physical object layer, device layer, network layer, services layer, and application layer.
 Each layer or level is responsible for various functions and includes various components.